googleapis/java-bigtable-hbase/hbase-migration-tools/bigtable-hbase-replication/README.md

 </property>
 ```

+We recommend specifying an application profile by setting config key
+`google.bigtable.app_profile.id`.
+A single-cluster routing application profile
+preserves order of mutations between HBase and Cloud Bigtable.

 Next, you should configure Cloud Bigtable authentication.
 Create a service
 account and download a json file as shown
 [here](https://cloud.google.com/docs/authentication/production#create_service_account)